electricimp/Salesforce/examples/SmartRefrigerator/README.md

 ### Step 1: Setup the Electric Imp hardware

+First we will need to assemble the Electric Imp Developer Kit.
+The kit comes with the imp001 card, which drives all the logic for the board, the breakout board and an environmental sensor "tail".
+A tail is a specific kind of board which can be swapped out with the breakout board.
+For this project the environmental sensor will read temperature, humidity and light to determine the current state of your fridge.

 #### Hardware Setup
- - Plug the imp001 into the breakout board
+ - Plug the imp001 card into the breakout board slot.
  - Connect the Env Sensor tail to the April breakout board
  - Power up your Imp with the USB cable and power adapter
  - The imp001 should now have power and be blinking amber/red

+Assmbled it should look like this:

 <img src="http://i.imgur.com/erBvo7d.jpg" width="400">